Soyle-Productions/soyle-stories-user-manual/how do I.../create/a Symbol.md

 12. Hit Enter

 To create a symbol through the Themes list tool:
-1. Select the Themnes List Tool
+1. Select the Themes List Tool
 2. Click the "Create Symbol" button at the bottom
 3. Supply a symbol name
 4. Select an existing theme or create a new one